seanmtracey/cloudflare-todo-tutorial/README.md

 First, we get the key that we want to update in our KV namespace from our requesting URL with `context.params.item` and assign it to the variable `itemToUpdate`.

 Next, we create a `data` variable which will contain the contents of the request's body using `context.request.json()`.
-Calling the `.json()` method on the `context.request` object will automatically parse a stringified JSON request body as JSON that we can interact with in our code.
+Calling the `.json()` method on the `context.request` object will automatically parse a stringified JSON request body as JavaScript object that we can interact with in our code.

 After that, we check whether or not there's any data in the request body.
 If not, we respond to the client with a message telling them they've not passed any information to be updated for the given key.